Or, How to Love God and How not to Love God

 (1 Timothy 4:1)

-The scriptural basis for the supremacy of the Roman papacy is just not there; it is a fable, a made-up story.
+The scriptural basis for the supremacy of the Roman papacy simply isn’t there; it is a fable, a made-up story.
 It appears to have been a story built by combining different traditions a long time after the apostles.
 Wikipedia says the first lists of popes were not written for at least a century after the apostles.
 They “combined contradictory traditions, and even the succession of the first popes is disputed.
 The first certain dates are AD 222 and 235, the elections of Urban I and Liberius.”
 Notice the words “contradictory traditions” and “disputed” in discussing the Roman claims of the first popes.

 There is a warning in Scripture that people will turn to fables when they fall away.